KratosMultiphysics/Kratos/docs/pages/Applications/Structural_Mechanics_Application/Boundary_Conditions/NeumannBoundaryConditions.md

 ---
 title: Neumann Boundary Conditions
 keywords: json
-tags: [NeumannBoundaryConditions.md]
+tags: [NeumannBoundaryConditions.md, NBC, Neumann]
 sidebar: structural_mechanics_application
 summary:
 ---
 # Overview
 The set of different Neumann boundary conditions are explained in this document.
 Each loading condition requires a `python_module` for corresponding process.
-These are explained in the file [Python Modules for Processes](../Boundary_Conditions/PythonModulesForProcesses.md)
+These are explained in the file [Python Modules for Processes](./PythonModulesForProcesses.html).

 ## Point Load:
 - Variable Name: `POINT_LOAD`